Selective serotonin reuptake inhibitor: Related drugs

 Although described as SNRIs, duloxetine (Cymbalta), venlafaxine (Effexor), and desvenlafaxine (Pristiq) are in fact relatively selective as serotonin reuptake inhibitors (SRIs).
 They are about at least 10-fold selective for inhibition of serotonin reuptake over norepinephrine reuptake.
 The selectivity ratios are approximately 1:30 for venlafaxine, 1:10 for duloxetine, and 1:14 for desvenlafaxine.
 At low doses, these SNRIs act mostly as SSRIs; only at higher doses do they also prominently inhibit norepinephrine reuptake.
 Milnacipran (Ixel, Savella) and its stereoisomer levomilnacipran (Fetzima) are the only widely marketed SNRIs that inhibit serotonin and norepinephrine to similar degrees, both with ratios close to 1:1.

 Vilazodone (Viibryd) and vortioxetine (Trintellix) are SRIs that also act as modulators of serotonin receptors and are described as serotonin modulators and stimulators (SMS).
 Vilazodone is a 5-HT_{1A} receptor partial agonist while vortioxetine is a 5-HT_{1A} receptor agonist and 5-HT_{3} and 5-HT_{7} receptor antagonist.
 Litoxetine (SL 81–0385) and lubazodone (YM-992, YM-35995) are similar drugs that were never marketed.
 They are SRIs and litoxetine is also a 5-HT_{3} receptor antagonist while lubazodone is also a 5-HT_{2A} receptor antagonist.

 History

 Zimelidine was introduced in 1982 and was the first SSRI to be sold.
 Despite its efficacy, a statistically significant increase in cases of Guillain–Barré syndrome among treated patients led to its withdrawal in 1983.
 Fluoxetine, introduced in 1987, is commonly thought to be the first SSRI to be marketed.

 Controversy

-Fifty years after the introduction of fluoxetine and other SSRIs, these drugs remain widely used and often effective for depression, though their effectiveness, mechanisms of action, prescription patterns, and role in the medicalization of normal life remain debated.
+Fifty years after the introduction of fluoxetine and other SSRIs, these drugs remain widely used and effective for depression.
+Concerns about over prescription, under-treatment of depression through other modalities, and role in the over-medicalization of normal life remain debated.